SPIRITUAL GIFT OF SERVICE

 Quadrant 4 = Low Passion and Low Experience/Evidence

 A score in this quadrant is usually a good indicator that God, up to this point in time, has not birthed in you this Spiritual Gift.
 This does not mean that in time God may call upon you to work in this area.
 God can give any gift at any time.
 He is sovereign.

 Now that you have finished this self-assessment, how do you feel about your discovery?
 Were you surprised or did you find the answer that you expected?
 Are you intimidated by the significance of the gift and what God may expect from you or are you confident that God has and will continue to use you in this way?

 One way to confirm your findings is to ask those Godly people that know you well.
 Ask them to read the definitions of the gifts that you selected and confirm whether they see this same gift in your life or not.
 Ask them what they think you need to improve on.
 Ask them to pray for you that you may have understanding and wisdom in using these gifts.

 Another way to grow in your gift is to report to the member of your pastoral staff at church that would be in charge of volunteers in the church.
 Share with them your discovery and ask them for materials to study and opportunities for service.
 Perhaps there is someone that they know that could mentor you in this gift.

 What are some ways that you can use your gifts?
-You can find out more about that in our workbook How Am I Wired For Ministry?
-CLICK HERE for your FREE download of How Am I Wired for Ministry.
+You can find out more about this in our workbook Wired For Ministry CLICK HERE to preview Wired for Ministry.

 Want to know more about Spiritual Gifts?
-Download your FREE copy of our Spiritual Gifts Test and Workbook.
-CLICK HERE for a Spiritual Gifts Test and workbook
+CLICK HERE for a FREE Spiritual Gifts Survey